Urban Community Engagement Fellows Program

 We are pleased to announce the call for applications for the Urban Community Engagement Fellows (UCEF) Program, a joint initiative between Michigan State University’s Graduate School and the Office of University Outreach and Engagement.

-The UCEF Program is an initiative designed to support a multidisciplinary team of graduate students who will launch and sustain community driven initiatives and projects in Southwest Lansing.
+The UCEF Program is designed to support a multidisciplinary team of graduate students who will launch and sustain community-driven initiatives and projects in Southwest Lansing.

 Join an information session to learn more